About the Podcast Team

 Ibby Caputo is a multimedia journalist and was a 2014-2015 MIT-Knight Science Journalism Fellow.
 Ibby's work has aired on The World, NPR News, Morning Edition, All Things Considered, Weekend Edition, Marketplace Morning Report, Marketplace Tech, Scene on Radio, Radiotonic, and the BBC's Short Cuts.
 Her journalism, essays, and photography have been published in The New York Times, The Washington Post, Slate, The Times-Picayune, The Atlantic, and elsewhere.
 Ibby received an award for hard news and was part of the team that won an award for investigative reporting, both from The Associated Press.
 She is an adjunct professor at Columbia University Graduate School of Journalism and is a guest speaker at the Harvard Divinity School.

 Rebecca Long is Communications and New Media Specialist at the Jewish Women’s Archive.
 She is a Southern California native, born and raised in the greater Los Angeles area.
-She is an alumna of Allegheny College in Pennsylvania, where she acted as a board member and radio host at the college's independent radio station, WARC 90.3.
+She is an alumna of Allegheny College, where she acted as a board member and radio host at the college's independent radio station, WARC 90.3.
 She moved to Boston in 2015, where she worked as Assistant Editor at National Geographic Learning before joining the Jewish Women’s Archive in 2018.
-She has been published in Bust Magazine, Bitch Media, and elsewhere.
+She has been published in Bust Magazine, Bitch Media, Electric Literature, and elsewhere.
 You can find her on Twitter at @bex_long.

 Our theme music is “We Are Androgynous” by Girls in Trouble.